bowman-lab/PopShift/README.md

 find frame_picking_system_dir/receptor/ -name '*.pdb' | xargs -I% -n 1 -P 8 obabel -opdbqt % -O %qt
 ```

 If only dealing with a few frame-picking runs (or maybe just one) for a relatively parsimonious MSM (one with few states), we can afford to do this sequentially (nicer if you're getting errors, as well).
-In this case, by far the easiest thing to do is write a simple loop in the shell of your chosing.
+In this case, by far the easiest thing to do is write a simple loop in the shell of your choosing.
 Here's a while loop that takes advantage of the redirect-to-file from `find` given in the `parallel` example:

 ```
 while read receptor_path; do